"Knowledge is of no value unless you put it into practice" - Anton Chekhov.

 Learning to Scuba Dive is listed as one of the top ten things to do before you die!

-Well this is where it starts.
-Discover Scuba or a Try Dive allows the young of heart to experience the thrill of breathing underwater and exploring the underwater world accompanied by an instructor or certified assistant.
+Well this is for you, it allows the young of heart to experience the thrill of breathing underwater and exploring the underwater world accompanied by an instructor or certified assistant.

-Although the dive will be about 30/40mins you need to allow about 3 hours in total from start to finish.
+You need to allow about 5-6 hours in total from start to finish.

 What do you need to bring?
 Swimming costume and a towel, along with a change of clothes, and a smile we provide everything else.